Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    For recurring events, you can use the second parameter of the `update()` method to determine whether a single instance or all occurrences of the event are updated.
 If the parameter is set to `true`, all instances are updated, while if it is set to `false`, only the indicated instance of the recurring event is updated (based on the `id.rid` attribute).

-   In this example, the second instance of the event is updated.
+   In this example, the second instance of the event is updated:

    ```
    /* Success event handler */